Offsend/Offsend/docs/cli.md

 - **Command output cannot be redacted.** Cursor's `afterShellExecution` and Claude's `PostToolUse` receive terminal output but accept no replacement for it.
 Secrets a command prints are recorded for rotation by the [shell-output audit](#shell-output-audit-on-by-default); they are not withheld from the agent.
 - **Dynamic construction hides the operation.** `eval`, unresolved `$var`, encoded payloads, MCP tools, custom binaries, and environment-array injection are outside static argv recognition. `offsend doctor` reports this boundary as `git-config-invocation-gate` and `environment-invocation-gate`.

-If you need reading or exfiltration actually prevented rather than reported, that requires enforcement below the hook layer: an OS sandbox denying egress, or Cursor's own shell command allowlist.
+If you need reading or exfiltration actually prevented rather than reported, use [`sandbox.enabled: true`](configuration.md#sandbox) (kernel egress denial) or Cursor's own shell command allowlist.
 Encoded exfil that comes back through a file is still handled on the **read-gate** content path: contiguous and commonly wrapped blobs are decoded and re-scanned before deny/seal, with candidate-count and decoded-byte budgets that fail closed on overflow.

 The same gate recognizes Docker, Podman, nerdctl, containerd (`ctr`), BuildKit (`buildctl`), and the VM managers behind Docker on macOS (Colima, Lima, OrbStack) — `colima ssh`, `limactl shell`, and `orb run` are denied because those VMs mount the host home directory.
 Container launch/attach operations (`run`, `create`, `exec`, `start`, Compose `up`, etc.), elevated flags/plugins, direct known socket access, and explicit daemon endpoints are hard-denied because execution happens outside the agent sandbox.
 Builds and lower-risk daemon mutations return `ask`; diagnostics such as `docker ps`, `version`, and `inspect` are allowed. `doctor` reports common local endpoints as `privileged-daemons`.
 Dynamic clients and remote contexts that are not visible in static argv remain outside coverage.